Quickstart Guide

 Full instructions

-We provide several tools to collect data and save it in the required format for annotation and submission.
 If you are using a standard framework for policy execution and evaluation, check the examples provided in examples/inference_examples for a growing list of ready-to-use scripts.

 3. Custom collection and bulk annotation: If your setup is incompatible with our EpisodeRecorder, or if you have already collected data and simply want to format it into the Oopsie Data format for annotation and submission, see option 3 here.